The Invisible City / The Cinema of Surveillance

 In San Francisco a paranoid, secretive surveillance expert has a crisis of conscience….

-Using the setting of the historical home of glass, The Invisible City programme explores contemporary responses to technology and transparency.
+Using the setting of the historical home of glass, The Invisible City programme explored contemporary responses to technology and transparency.
 Here, you will witness the intimate, sinister and altogether unsettling dissection of characters by viewing the cinema through the windows of offices, cars and binoculars.

-The main event on Saturday 12 November features the world premiere of Where the City Can’t See, a new short film by artist-architect Liam Young, followed by the granddaddy of surveillance films – Alfred Hitchcock’s Rear Window.
+The main event on Saturday 12 November featured the world premiere of Where the City Can’t See, a new short film by artist-architect Liam Young, followed by the granddaddy of surveillance films – Alfred Hitchcock’s Rear Window.

-In the lead up to the main event on 12 November a series of special Board Room Screenings will take place, featuring landmark counter-surveillance films; Frances Ford Coppola’s The Conversation, Andrea Arnold’s Red Road and Johanna Hamilton’s 1971.
+In the lead up to the main event on 12 November a series of special Board Room Screenings will took place, featuring landmark counter-surveillance films; Frances Ford Coppola’s The Conversation, Andrea Arnold’s Red Road and Johanna Hamilton’s 1971.
 Full Board Room Screenings details here.